 **This post contains affiliate links.
 Please see my disclosure page for more information.**

-In the first of a two-part series, I’ll be discussing whether Mary Magdalene was actually a former prostitute or immoral woman as commonly thought.
+In the first of a three-part series, I’ll be discussing whether Mary Magdalene was actually a former prostitute or immoral woman as commonly thought.

 The new Mary Magdalene biopic by Garth Davis was released in cinemas this week.
 It stars Rooney Mara in the title role and Joaquin Phoenix as Jesus.